ChainSafe/lodestar/docs/usage/validator-management.md

 <!-- prettier-ignore-start -->
 !!! warning
-    If you import keys at runtime any keys in the secret store will be ignored.
+    If you import keys using `--importKeystores` at runtime (Option 2) any keys loaded to the keystores folder from Option 1 will be ignored.
 <!-- prettier-ignore-end -->